kyverno/website/content/en/blog/general/jmespath/index.md

 11. **Time_utc:** The `time_utc()` filter takes in a time in RFC 3339 format with a time offset and presents the same time in UTC/Zulu.
 It can be used in pair with `time_parse()` to convert it to UTC.

 ## How to use it?
-An indepth guide on how to use JMESPath filters in kyverno is present in the [Kyverno's JMESPath docs](https://main.kyverno.io/docs/writing-policies/jmespath/).
+An in-depth guide on how to use JMESPath filters in kyverno is present in the [Kyverno's JMESPath docs](https://main.kyverno.io/docs/writing-policies/jmespath/).
 ## Summary

 JMESPath is a powerful and robust tool for selecting, extracting and manipulating time in JSON.
 With the addition of the new time based filters, we have extended the capabilitites of JMES filters in kyverno and have opened new usecases.